-Question Number Answer Mark
+Answer Mark

-10 Accept EITHER choice: For chosen text: (4 marks) Two marks for choice stated with clear personal response shown; Two marks for clear reference to text with examples given from text to support choice made, e.g. Text One • third-person account • adult viewpoint • non-fiction • persuasive • uses humour at start • uses experts • has details about the types of behaviour Text Two • first-person article • young person's viewpoint • non-fiction • sympathetic • argumentative • informal/lively style • uses humour For the other text: (2 marks) One mark for a clear personal response for reason text not chosen.
+Accept EITHER choice: For chosen text: (4 marks) Two marks for choice stated with clear personal response shown; Two marks for clear reference to text with examples given from text to support choice made e.g. Text 1 is a first-person account is informal is colloquial/chatty in style includes the audience e.g. 'you', 'us' is positive in promoting the use of social media and the Internet Text 2 is aimed at parents uses inclusive pronouns to engage reader e.g. 'we', 'us' has a formal tone uses evidence from organisations is negative and focuses on dangers For the other text: (2 marks) One mark for a clear personal response for reason text not chosen.
 One mark for an example to illustrate reason.
 Marks may be awarded for development of points as well as reference.
 Close critical analysis of language is an acceptable response.
-Examiners must evaluate answers on their merits and be alert to unusual responses which are, however, justified by evidence.
-Reward all valid responses that clearly state the reasons for the choices made.
+Examiners must evaluate answers on their merits and be alert to unusual responses that clearly state the reasons for the choices made.

 (4 + 2) (6)